maggnus/hyper/README.md

+# Hyper

-## About the repository
+## About
-This test repository for local setup multi-node Kubernetes cluster with Terraform and KinD.
+This is a test repository for local deployment multi-node Kubernetes cluster with `Terraform` and `KinD`.
+Two simple services `foo` and` bar` are located behind the `NGINX` ingress controller and periodically benchmark with `ab` tool along the appropriate paths.
+Collection and visualization of metrics is providing by `Prometheus` and `Grafana` operators.

 ## Prerequisites
 To test this deployment you have to have: